 The winner is already hugely popular among the fanatical Spanish Eurofans – it’s Spain’s first male-female duet for a very long time, and the two artists fell in love while both on the talent show.
 Let’s hope they stay in love until May…

 It’s Sweden, it’s Melodifestivalen, now in its 58th year.
 4 semi-finals, a second chance round and then the biggest national final of them all on 10 March.
-The 28 artists for this year’s contest have now been released (no Alcazar!) and the semi-final show they will each perform had also been announced.
-Full details on SVT’s Melfest website.

 6 acts were shortlisted for the Swiss national selection, Die ESC 2018 – Entscheidungsshow and took place on 4 February.
 The vote was split between an international jury and a televote.